Mechelen

 Backup line as a temporary solution

 The technical experts came up with a solution in the form of a backup power line to be built at short notice.
 Our teams are specifically trained for this.
-An emergency procedure was launched in consultation with the municipal authorities and the landowners (and users) in order to construct the backup pylons.
+An emergency procedure was launched in consultation with the municipal authorities and the owners (and users) of the land in order to construct the backup pylons.

 The backup line is a temporary solution to replace the damaged 150-kV high-voltage line and so safeguard the power supply to Mechelen and the surrounding area.
 In the long term, a permanent connection will need to be built.